adyang/packaging-runnable-jars/README.md

 ## Maven
 Examples show how to use various plugins to generate an uberjar.
+Main dependency used is [VAVR](http://www.vavr.io/) and is declared in the parent POM.
+In particular, each example prints an io.vavr.Tuple of (EXAMPLE_NAME, MavenApp, Running) when run.
 Change into `packaging-jar-maven` directory to run examples.

 Reference: https://www.baeldung.com/executable-jar-with-maven